filecoin-project/filecoin-docs/content/en/reference/overview.md

 ### Wallet-related tools

 - [Filecoin Rosetta API Proxy](https://github.com/Zondax/rosetta-filecoin) - [Rosetta](https://www.rosetta-api.org/) is an API standard created by Coinbase for a consistent interface to many chains for wallets and exchanges.
-- [FilSnap MetaMask Plugin](https://pages.consensys.net/filecoin-metamask-snap-preview) - MetaMask has a new plugin system called [Snaps](https://github.com/MetaMask/metamask-snaps-beta/wiki) currently still in beta that developers can try out.
+- [FilSnap MetaMask Plugin](https://metamask.io/flask/) - MetaMask has a new plugin system currently still in beta that developers can try out.
+The MM UI will not change but Filecoin keys are in the MM vault.
+Try it with https://filsnap.chainsafe.io/

 ### Node Infrastructure & APIs